-John C. Flanagan, "Case Studies on the Utilization of Behavioral Science Research."
+John C. Flanagan, "Case Studies on the Utilization of Behavioral Science Research"

-Elmo C. Wilson, "The Application of Social Research Findings."
+Elmo C. Wilson, "The Application of Social Research Findings"

-Carroll L. Shartle, "The Occupational Research Program: An Example of Research Utilization."
+Carroll L. Shartle, "The Occupational Research Program: An Example of Research Utilization"

-M.L.
-Wilson, "The Communication and Utilization of the Results of Agricultural Research by American Farmers: A Case History, 1900-1950."
-George W. Croker, "Some Principles Regarding the Utilization of Social Science Research Within the Military."
+M. L. Wilson, "The Communication and Utili-

+zation of the Results of Agricultural Research by American Farmers: A Case History, 1900-1950"

+George W. Croker, "Some Principles Regarding the Utilization of Social Science Research within the Military".

-Howard E. Page, "Research Utilization."
+Howard E. Page, "Research Utilization"

-077. Gollin, Albert E. "The Evaluation of Overseas Programs: Applied Research and Its Organizational Context," in Education and Training for International Living: Concepts, edited by Robert Campbell, Bert King and John Nagay.
-Arlington, Virginia: Beatty Publishers.
-1970.
+Gollin, Albert E. "The Evaluation of Overseas Programs: Applied Research and Its Organizational Context," in Education and Training for International Living: Concepts, edited by Robert Campbell, Bert King and John Nagay, Arlington, Va.: Beatty Publishers, 1970 (forthcoming).

 The author emphasizes three aspects of evaluation: the types of data to be collected, types of program objectives that serve as goals or standards, and the manner in which the former are related to the latter.
 The relationship between the data and the specified goals is particularly crucial in overseas programs, where goals are often very difficult to specify.
-Thus, he concludes that it is essential to note which standards and criteria are being used, since any one of a number of perspectives may be found.
+Thus, he concludes that it is essential to note which standards and criteria are being used since any one of a number of perspectives may be found.